 The second usage of the word “Lord” in Psalm 110:1 is added without warrant.

-Psalm 8:9 states, “O LORD (H3068) our Lord (H113), how excellent is thy name.”
+- Psalm 8:9 states, “O LORD (H3068) our Lord (H113), how excellent is thy name.”

 - This verse would be translated as, “Yahweh our Master, how excellent is thy name.”

-The phrase “The LORD (H3068) said unto my Lord (H113)” from Psalm 110:1 would be more accurately translated as “Yahweh said unto me.”
-It is relatively easy to determine that the second “Lord” was added to this passage without justification.
+“The LORD (H3068) said unto my Lord (H113)” from Psalm 110:1 is more accurately translated as “Yahweh said unto me.”
+It is relatively easy to determine that the phrase “my Lord” was added to this passage without justification.

 - In Psalm 8:9, Yahweh is identified as David’s Master.

-Psalm 136:3 O give thanks to the Lord (H113) of lords (H113): for his mercy endures forever
+Psalm 136:3 O give thanks to the Lord (H113) of lords (H113), for his mercy endures forever

 Yahweh Adonai or “the Lord”